BryanArmando/react-proyect-ecom/README.md

 ## Run it

-Use the following steps to run this Portfolio locally:
+Use the following steps to run this project locally on desarrollo branch:

 - open the terminal